In this article:

 Introduction

-To enable installing tags onto your publications, first connect Google Tag Manager to Publitas.
+To enable installing tags onto your publications, make sure to connect Google Tag Manager to Publitas.

 For Google Analytics to track online publications, embedded on your site, it needs the domain of both the website and publication to match.